 Mayan Ruins - The Yucatan is home to Chicken Itza | Dzibilchaltun | Uxmal and many more amazing ruins to visit!

+Whether you come to the Yucatan for vacation, as a digital nomad, for eco tourism, or simply just to relax, the Mayan Ruins are always an incredible and time worthy experience.
 For us these ruins were even way better in person then we expected and they are a must see!
 There is an abundant amount of information online for all of the ruins available to visit but here is information on a few top sites!

 Chichen Itza was declared one of the New Seven Wonders of the World in a worldwide vote involving more than 100 million people!